dry-rb/dry-rb.org/source/gems/dry-validation/1.0/rules.html.md

 ### Key path syntax

-When you define key dependencies for rules, you use *the key path syntax*.
+You can define key dependencies for rules using a *key path* syntax.
 Here's a list of supported key paths:

 - Using a hash: `rule(address: :city) do ...`
 - The same, but using *dot notation*: `rule("address.city") do ...`